processfeedback/docs.processfeedback.org/identify-ai-usage.md

 **a) A smooth diagonal line formed by many small dark bars**
 A smooth diagonal line from the top right corner to the bottom left corner formed by many small dark bars indicates continuous typing from start to finish.
 It can look like a projectile or a waterfall from left to right.
 This could indicate focused free writing or retyping another source.

-**b) A very tall bar or several tall bars**
+**b) One or more tall dark bars**
-Shows large amounts of text added instantly.
+Show large amounts of text added around that time.

 **c) Short bars stacked in a single vertical line** Suggests many small changes made in different places at the same moment.
 This could happen from accepting spelling/grammar suggestions.